Flashing Guide#

 Prerequisites

-Completed the basic getting started guide for your board
+Completed the basic getting started guide for your board.

 Downloaded the pre-built images or built custom images